ITU-BDSA2025-GROUP7/Chirp/README.md

 ## Command overview

-Standing in the main solution directory (i.e. the same as this file):
+All commands here and below expect you to be in the main solution directory (i.e. the same as this file).\
+When a `dotnet` and `make` command are listed together, they are equivalent.\
+Executing `make` commands requires you to have GNU Make installed.
 ```
 dotnet run --project src/Chirp.CLI.Client read [<limit>]
 make read [n=<limit>]